dart-lang/linter/doc/lint-lifecycle.md

 Reasons a lint might be marked experimental include a lint

 * being tentatively introduced
-* have unknown value
+* having unknown value
-* have incomplete semantics
+* having incomplete semantics
-* have outstanding (fixable) false positives or
+* having outstanding (fixable) false positives or
-* might be known to be temporary.
+* that might be known to be temporary.

 ### Stable